VKCOM/node-vk-call/README.md

 assert(errors.UNKNOWN_METHOD === 3);
 ```
 This codes are stored in ```type``` property of ```VKError``` instance.
+You can find the whole list of constants [here](https://github.com/Termina1/node-vk-call/blob/master/lib/vk_error.js).

 There is also ```name``` property, it can have two values:
 ```javascript